loscrossos/core_visomaster/README.md

 If you ever need to update the app
 - because you know that the repository changed
-- you filed a bug and it got fixed
+- a bug got fixed

 **update repository**